How to Read Course Descriptions

 BOT 326.
 Plant Ecology.
 4 units

-Term Typically Offered: W, SP
+Term Typically Offered: W, SU

 Plant communities, population dynamics, and effects of the following environmental factors on plant growth and development: soil, water, temperature, light, atmosphere, topography, organisms, and fire.
 3 lectures, 1 laboratory.